Limit Theorems Under Several Linear Constraints: Abstract

 \section{Abstract}

-We study vectors chosen at random from a compact convex polytope in $\R^n$ given by a finite number of linear constraints.
-We determine which projections of these random vectors are asymptotically normal as $n\to\infty$.
+We study $n$ real-valued random variables subject to several linear constraints.
+Our main result is a weighted Central Limit Theorem, determining which linear combinations of these random variables are asymptotically normal as $n\to\infty$.
 Marginal distributions are also studied, showing that in the large $n$ limit random variables under linear constraints become i.i.d.~exponential under a rescaling.
-Our novel approach is based on a complex de Finetti theorem revealing an underlying independence structure as well as on entropy arguments.
+Our novel approach is based on a complex de Finetti theorem revealing an underlying independence structure, as well as on entropy arguments.